MorenoS96/StarSystemTravelTimeService/README.md

   install git-cli: [download here](https://cli.github.com/)

-(make sure you can use docker cli and git cli)
+(make sure you can use docker cli and git cli, and that docker is running)
 ---
 execute inside a terminal: